-Ensuring the eligibility of for the appointment/ continuity of every Director on the Board is the responsibility of the management of the Company.
-Our responsibility is to express an opinion on these based on our verification.
+Ensuring the eligibility of the appointment / continuity of every Director on the Board is the responsibility of the management of the Company.
+My responsibility is to express an opinion on these, based on my verification.
 This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.